djey47/tdu-cp/database/patches/2CV-F40 Tuning Kits/commands.md

 ## Notes

 This will add 2 entries to CarPacks topic, giving tuning kits to both F40 slots (698399392 and 1192399594).

+It will also fix second F40 slot (698399392) to make it usable (rims added, physics fixed).

 As always, consider reformatting json files after patch to minimize diffs.